 Part of the Lake maintenance includes monitoring the growth of submerged and emergent aquatic plants (macrophytes).
 Aquatic plants, though serving an important role in the Lake's ecology, can interfere with recreational activities.
 The NCA monitors and controls excessive plant growth in the Lake.

 Click here to download the Bathymetry Drawing of Lake Burley Griffin 2015 One Page.pdf (8.15 MB) as per November 2015.
 A full copy of detailed bathymetric maps can be obtained through the NCA.

 Lake Ginninderra, Lake Tuggeranong, Yerrabi Ponds, Molonglo Reach and Kingston Harbour

-Lake Ginninderra, Lake Tuggeranong, Yerrabi Ponds, Molonglo Reach and Kingston Harbour are managed by the ACT Government, please call 13 22 81 for further details.
+Lake Ginninderra, Lake Tuggeranong, Yerrabi Ponds, Molonglo Reach and Kingston Harbour are managed by the ACT Government, please call 13 22 81 or ACT Water Quality website for further details.